markuswt/gpt-commit/README.md

 python gpt-commit-message.py >"$1"
 ```

 Run `git init` into existing repositories and this will allow you to output just the message using the default `git commit` command.
-Useful when rebasing.
+Useful for rebasing.